shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 Learn more about the capabilities of twig.js [here](https://github.com/twigjs/twig.js/wiki).

 As you might have noticed the heading we just replaced had a `{ $tc() }` [string interpolation](https://vuejs.org/v2/guide/syntax.html#Text) which is used to make it multilingual.
-Learn more about internationalization in the Shopware 6 Administration and about adding your own snippets to the administration [here](adding-snippets.md).
+Learn more about internationalization in the Shopware 6 Administration and about adding your own snippets to the Administration [here](adding-snippets.md).

 ## Applying the override